jrief/angular-retina/README.md

 usual pattern that ends with @2x.
 Instead the hash is added at the end, i.e.
 `/images/image@2x-{hash2}.jpg`, so the automatic detection of image URL would fail.

-The solution is to supply the the high-resolution URL image from the outside of the library using the `data-at2x` attribute:
+The solution is to supply the high-resolution URL image from the outside of the library using the `data-at2x` attribute:

 ```html